-You have the ability to move a cost code transaction to either another job, cost code, or an unbillable cost code.
+You can move a cost code transaction to either another job, cost code, or an unbillable cost code.
 The date for the job transaction is the Document Date of the invoice.

 - 1. In the Project Transaction Level Billing window, select the marked checkbox to the right of the cost transaction to be moved.
-The checkbox now displays the Move indicator \overline{1}. - 2.
+The checkbox now displays the Move indicator. - 2.
 From the menu bar, select Move.

-A If you have some transactions marked to be included in the billing and other transactions to be moved, the Move button is disabled.
+If you have some transactions marked to be included in the billing and other transactions to be moved, the Move button is disabled.